andrcuns/allure-report-publisher/README.md

 ## Environment variables

 All named options can be configured via environment variables.
-Environment variables are prefixed with `ALLURE_REPORT_` and uppercased.
+Environment variables are prefixed with `ALLURE_` and uppercased.

 Example: `--results-glob` can be configured via `ALLURE_REPORT_RESULTS_GLOB`